swiftlang/swift/docs/OptimizationTips.rst

   MySwiftFunc<Int> X    // Will instantiate generic code that works with Int...
   MySwiftFunc<Double> Y // ... as well as Double.

-This contrasts to other languages like C++ where generic templates are instantiated for every use, i.e.,
+This with C++ where generic templates are instantiated for every use, i.e.,

 ::